trytouca/.github/Contributing.md

 ## Code Review Process

-Any contribution to Project Weasel requires a code review by at least one of project maintainers.
+Any contribution to Project Touca requires a code review by at least one of project maintainers.
 We use pull requests for this purpose.
 To facilitate this process and avoid any frustration, please follow the following tips: